Dressed up with some citrus and other bright flavors, this Lime Crusted Mahi Mahi is delectable especially with the spicy tomato puree.

 And with the food processor just sitting there, beckoning me to chop, slice or puree something in its bowl, I was called to make this … sort of.
-It all started when mahi mahi, one of my very favorite fish, was on sale.
-Wild caught mahi mahi, that is … So, knowing that Shawn wouldn’t be home for dinner (man hates fish), I bought some.
+It all started when wild caught mahi mahi, one of my very favorite fish, was on sale.
+Of course I bought some.

 Anyway, long story short, this sounds and might even look fussy, but really it’s not.
 And frankly, I tell you to serve it on a plate, but it might be better in a bowl so you can grab a spoon and finish off the amazing tomato puree.
 It totally has a kick to it, but adjust the hotness to your liking.